CIA activities in Hungary

-CIA involvement in Hungary from 1950-1957 and again in 1989 consisted of clandestine intelligence collection, gray psychological operations, and counterintelligence activities.
+The Central Intelligence Agency's involvement in Hungary from 1950 to 1957 and again in 1989 consisted of clandestine intelligence collection, gray psychological operations, and counterintelligence activities.
 As noted in the book Broadcasting Freedom: The Cold War Triumph of Radio Free Europe and Radio Liberty, an organization called Radio Free Europe (RFE), was funded at the time by the CIA to broadcast Hungary from at least from 1950 to 1956.
 However, RFE operated on no directives to foment revolution.